 - Requires disassembly

 Wish your Steam Deck looked more like a Gameboy Colour?
 Well, you can actually transform Valve’s handheld into a ’90s translucent tribute using one of Jsaux’s black plates.
-The company sells a colourful collection of replacement parts for the Deck that’ll reveal the device’s innards and trade away its default all-black aesthetic.
+The company sells a colorful collection of replacement parts for the Deck that’ll reveal the device’s innards and trades away its default all-black aesthetic.
 Take that, Henry Ford!